proxmox/proxmox-backup/docs/administration-guide.rst

 The ``prune`` command removes only the backup index files, not the data from the data store.
 This task is left to the garbage collection command.
-It is therefore recommended to carry out garbage collection regularly.
+It is recommended to carry out garbage collection on a regular basis.

 The garbage collection works in two phases.
 In the first phase, all data blocks that are still in use are marked.
 In the second phase,